already5chosen/softpc/half-baked/core_v1/readme.txt

 Writeback/Store and Branch phases of instruction overlaps with Fetch phase of the next instruction.

 Cycle count:
+Direct jumps, calls                             - 2
-Jumps, calls, return                            - 3
+Indirect jumps, calls, return                   - 3
 Unconditional branch                            - 3
 ALU/Shifter with immediate 2nd operand          - 4
 ALU/Shifter with R0 as the 2nd operand          - 4